Thunderstrom

 • Tropical regions see the most thunderstorms, with locations like Florida and the Congo Basin experiencing the highest frequency.

-• Lightning can strike the same place multiple times, with tall buildings and trees being common targets.
+• Lightning can actually hit the same spot more than once, with tall buildings and trees being common targets.

 Conclusion